Samuelk-Chase/CS3450-Software-Engineering/Final Project Report /LowLevelFinalDraft.md

 #### **Current Implementation**
 - Functions:
   - `GenerateJWT(userID int)`: Generates a JWT token for authentication.
-We use middleware to validate token.
+We use middleware to validate the token.
   - `loginUser(w http.ResponseWriter, r *http.Request)`: Authenticates a user and returns a JWT token.
   - `createUser(w http.ResponseWriter, r *http.Request)`: Creates a new user and returns a JWT token.
 - **Differences**: